 Scarlett Ingrid Johansson was born on November 22 1984 in New York City.
 Being passionate about her career from quite an early age, she often arranged song-and-dance routines for her family.
 She was particularly fond of musical theatre and jazz hands.
 Scarlett’s parents always supported her in her career choice.
 She describes her childhood as a very ordinary one.

 Scarlett Johansson’s Family Background

 Scarlett’s father, Karsten Olaf Johansson, is an architect originally from Copenhagen, Denmark, whereas her paternal grandfather, Ejner Johansson, was an art historian, screenwriter and film director.
 Scarlett’s mother, Melanie Sloan, is from New York and has worked as a producer.
-She comes from an Ashkenazi Jewish family from Poland and Russia, originally surnamed Schlamberg, and that’s the reason Scarlett has described herself as Jewish.
+She comes from an Ashkenazi Jewish family from Poland and Russia, surnamed initially Schlamberg, which is why Scarlett has described herself as Jewish.

-Her parents divorced when she was only 13 so she was so close to her maternal grandmother who was a bookkeeper and schoolteacher.
-Scarlett has always considered her as a best friend and spent good time with her.
+Her parents divorced when she was only 13, so she was close to her maternal grandmother, a bookkeeper and schoolteacher.
+Scarlett has always considered her a best friend and had a good time with her.

 Scarlett’s Relationship Status

 Scarlett Johansson married Canadian actor Ryan Reynolds in September 2008.
 The happily married couple purchased a home in Los Angeles but unfortunately filed for divorce two years later, in December 2010.

 After her separation from Ryan Reynolds, Scarlett was linked to actor Sean Penn for some time.
 The pair travelled to Mexico together and attended actress Reese Witherspoon’s wedding in March 2011.
 However, later that year, Scarlett Johansson found herself at the centre of a scandal when her controversial clicks taken by her cell phone were shared online by hackers.